 - Mood swings: causeless fun, laughter, talkativeness, malice, aggression, which are clearly not relevant to the situation.

-- Change in the coordination of movements: their smoothness, speed, proportionality (sweeping, sharpness, inaccuracy), instability when walking, swaying of the torso even in a sitting position (especially obvious with closed eyes), impaired handwriting.
+- Change in the coordination of movements; their smoothness, speed, proportionality (sweeping, sharpness, inaccuracy), instability when walking, swaying of the torso even in a sitting position (especially obvious with closed eyes), and impaired handwriting.

 - Discoloration of the skin: pallor of the face and skin or, conversely, redness of the face and upper torso.